Managing Anxiety

 Anxiety Driven Behaviors (Obsessive Compulsive Behaviors)

 An anxious thought can lead to maladaptive behavior, like “need to tell” or “need to know” behaviors.
-A person who becomes anxious because they think their spouse may have cheated will frequently ask questions about where they were or become obsessed with tracking or checking up on their spouse.
+A person who becomes anxious because they think their spouse may have cheated will frequently ask questions about where their spouse is, or they might become obsessed with tracking or checking up on their spouse.
 They feel reassured and less anxious once they find out what they need to know or when they say what they need to say, and their anxiety is temporarily reduced because they feel less threatened, but long-term anxiety is strengthened.
 Let me explain.

 Compulsive behaviors temporarily quieten the (obsessions) thoughts that lead to the behavior.
 However, engaging in compulsive behaviors also increases the probability that the person will ask or engage in the compulsion again.
 What you practice grows stronger.
 Obsessive-compulsive behavior does not deal with the underlying problem of anxiety, but it is one way of coping with anxiety.
 The person may become convinced that their anxiety level is tied to knowing or being reassured, so behaviors of asking or telling become more likely in the future.
 A bad feeling (anxiety) going away is a net positive experience (negative reinforcement), so many behaviors, like arranging, straightening, or cleaning, are reinforced and strengthened by slight reductions in anxiety.
 Similarly, anxiety drives behaviors such as excessively apologizing or frequently seeking reassurance.

 Anxiety and especially panic reactions become connected to the environmental situation in which they are experienced or with thoughts or feelings that become triggers.
-It seems natural to avoid the environmental situation or engage in compulsive behaviors (that may be irrational) to reduce or cope with obsessions.
-Obsessions are thoughts and compulsions, which are behaviors that help us cope.
+It seems natural to avoid the situation or engage in compulsive behaviors (that may be irrational) to reduce or cope with obsessions.
+Obsessions are thoughts, and compulsions are behaviors that help us cope with obsessions.
 This leads to obsessive-compulsive behavior patterns like checking, washing, ordering, arranging, cleaning, picking, avoiding, or hoarding, all of which reduce anxiety in the short run.
-Still, when reductions in anxiety reinforce these compulsive behaviors, the obsessive thoughts that lead up to the behavior are also reinforced.
-Understanding how this works can be very helpful in managing anxiety and OCD.
+Importantly, when reductions in anxiety reinforce these compulsive behaviors, the obsessive thoughts that lead up to the behavior are also reinforced.
+Understanding how this works can be very helpful in managing OCD.

 Panic Reactions